whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;What news?&#8221; asked Firix quietly.

 &#8220;Dun Heitor is dead.
 He tried to kill Corro, no one understands why.
 Corro killed him instead.
 A pity,&#8221; she said austerely. &#8220;I rather liked Heitor, you know.
-Then Sor Siscozo&#8221; - she spoke the name with an extra hiss - &#8220;put an arrow into Corro&#8217;s back and ran, with his troops, ducking into the rough country.&#8221;
+Then Sor Siscozo&#8221;—she spoke the name with an extra hiss—&#8220;put an arrow into Corro&#8217;s back and ran, with his troops, ducking into the rough country.&#8221;

 Zemena heard her own words as if through a muffling layer of cloth.
 Shock.
 She took a moment to force it down: she could command her body at need, even if her mind was unruly.
 The world was suddenly a bit warmer and crisper.